springside/springside4/support/h2/README.txt

-Command to open a H2 web console or run a standalone H2 Database server.
+Command to open a H2 web console.